 Advocacy: Archivists promote the use and understanding of the historical record, while also serving as advocates for their own archival programs and organization’s needs.
-Advocacy for archivists and archival work can take many forms, including: contributing to the formation of public policy related to archival and recordkeeping issues, ensuring that archivists’ expertise is used in the public’s interest, and making the utility and value of archival work understood locally and beyond.
-Building support and understanding for all forms of archival labor is necessary to secure the vital resources required to continue our work and to ensure continued access to materials held within archives.
+Advocacy for archivists and archival work can take many forms, including but not limited to: contributing to the formation of public policy related to archival and recordkeeping issues, ensuring that archivists’ expertise is used in the public’s interest, and making the utility and value of archival work understood locally and beyond.
+Building support and understanding for all forms of archival labor is necessary to secure the resources required to continue our work and to ensure continued access to materials held within archives.

-Diversity: Archivists collectively seek to document and preserve the record of the broadest possible range of individuals, communities, governance, and organizations.
+Diversity: Archivists collectively should seek to document and preserve the record of the broadest possible range of individuals, communities, governance, and organizations.
 Archivists respectfully work to build and promote archival collections that document a multiplicity of viewpoints on social, political, and intellectual issues.

-Within our organizations: Archivists must embrace the importance of identifying, preserving, and working with communities to actively document those whose voices have been underrepresented or marginalized.
+Within our organizations: In alignment with institutional missions, archivists must embrace the importance of identifying, preserving, and working with communities to actively document those whose voices have been underrepresented or marginalized.
 It is critical to forge connections with under-documented communities and individuals, support preservation of records relating to those communities’ activities, encourage use of archival research sources, and support the formation of community-based archives.
 Building collections that reflect the diversity of humanity is key to preserving a historical record that encompasses the stories of all peoples, instead of just those who wield enough power and influence to ensure their lives are documented.

 Within our field at large: Archival education programs, professional organizations, and hiring institutions must work to develop practices and policies that center the recruitment, retention, and ongoing support of inclusive communities of practice.
 It is not enough to collect the history of diverse peoples—the archives profession must constantly work toward creating anti-oppressive environments that encourage participation from people across the spectrum of experience.